ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 An unsigned integer can address twice as many container elements as an equally-sized signed integer can [(33)](https://stackoverflow.com/questions/10040884/signed-vs-unsigned-integers-for-lengths-counts), [(44)](https://www.nayuki.io/page/unsigned-int-considered-harmful-for-java), [(47)](https://blog.libtorrent.org/2016/05/unsigned-integers/).
 If you don't need a sign then don't spend a bit on it.
 When no negative numbers are required, unsigned integers are well-suited for networking and systems with little memory, because unsigned integers can store more positive numbers without taking up extra memory.
-This may be important when the index type is small [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf), [(18)](https://softwareengineering.stackexchange.com/questions/338088/size-t-or-int-for-dimensions-index-etc), such as 16 or possibly even 32-bit in some cases.
+The extra range may be important when the index type is small [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf), [(18)](https://softwareengineering.stackexchange.com/questions/338088/size-t-or-int-for-dimensions-index-etc), such as 16 or possibly even 32-bit in some cases.
 On 32-bit machines we don't want to be limited to 2 GiB `std::byte` buffers since we have up to 4 GiB of address space.
 This is not a problem for element types larger than a single byte since by then even a signed integer is able to address all of memory due to the size multiplication.

 I'm not sure when this will become a restriction for 64-bit signed indices, the largest `std::ptrdiff_t` value is 9'223'372'036'854'775'807.
-For most modern applications on modern hardware the extra bit is not necessary [(15)](https://youtu.be/Puio5dly9N8?t=2561), does not come up in practice very much.
+For most modern applications on modern hardware the extra bit is not necessary [(15)](https://youtu.be/Puio5dly9N8?t=2561), the range limitation does not come up in practice very much.
-The limitation only comes into effect when the container contains single-byte elements such as char, with any larger type with run out of addressable memory for the data before we run out of index values in a signed integer.
+The limitation only comes into effect when the container contains single-byte elements such as char, with any larger type we run out of addressable memory for the data before we run out of index values in a signed integer.
+Unsigned are sort of legacy of small bit sized machines where the extra bit mattered for range [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned).

 If we chose a signed integer instead then we need to motivate the loss of maximum size.